hosseinoliabak/cisco/Datacenter/01-10 Introduction to NX-OS Command Line.md

 Upon typing yes Power On Auto Provisioning, you will continue with normal setup starting by setting up a password.
 (This is recommended)

-<pre><code class="language-java">2022 Apr 23 00:38:43 switch %$ VDC-1 %$ %POAP-2-POAP_INFO: - Abort Power On Auto Provisioning [yes - continue with normal setup, skip - bypass password and basic configuration, no - continue with Power On Auto Provisioning] (yes/skip/no)[no]: yes
+<pre><code>2022 Apr 23 00:38:43 switch %$ VDC-1 %$ %POAP-2-POAP_INFO: - Abort Power On Auto Provisioning [yes - continue with normal setup, skip - bypass password and basic configuration, no - continue with Power On Auto Provisioning] (yes/skip/no)[no]: yes

 Disabling POAP...
 2022 Apr 23 00:38:56 switch %$ VDC-1 %$ poap: Rolling back, please wait...
 (This may take 5-15 minutes)
 Disabling lldp